Menu

 Where are the pancreas and kidneys located?

-The pancreas is located behind the stomach in the abdomen.
-It produces juices that help with the digestion process and it also produces insulin.
-The kidneys are located just under the rib cage in the back, one on each side.
-It is responsible for filtering blood and transforming the waste into urine.
+The pancreas is located in the abdomen behind the stomach.
+It produces enzyme juices that help with the digestion process and also produces insulin.
+The kidneys are located just under the rib cage in the back, one on each side of the body.
+It is responsible for filtering blood and transforming the blood waste into urine.

 See The Lives We’ve Changed